ashwin003/flutter_adaptive_navigation/README.md

           ),
         ),
       ], // Required.
 The list of destinations for the navigation in the app.
 Should have atleast 1 element.
-    );
+      backgroundColor: Colors.white, // Optional.
+The background color for the navigation element );
 ```